Defamation and Social Media: What You Need To Know

 Statements of Fact

-A plaintiff cannot succeed in his or her online defamation claim if the defendant's defamatory statement was true.
-For example, if a customer posts a review of your business on Yelp, claiming that there was a rat infestation, you may sue them for defamation.
-You would then have to prove that there was no rat infestation, and thus, the defendant's statement was false.
+A plaintiff cannot succeed in their online defamation claim if the defendant's defamatory statement was true.
+For example, if a customer posts a review of your business on Yelp, claiming that there was a rat infestation, you may be able to sue them for defamation.
+You would then have to prove that there was no rat infestation, and thus, that the defendant's statement was false.

-Following that, the defendant may try to argue that the claimed rat infestation was an opinion.
+Following that, the defendant may try to argue that the statement the defendant made about the claimed rat infestation was just the defendant's opinion.
 Opinions are privileged under the law.
 As a result, plaintiffs cannot bring a defamation claim for an opinion.
-Importantly, however, an opinion that may be viewed as a statement of fact by a reasonable person will be deemed a statement of fact.
-The courts may interpret, "I think that [restaurant] has a rat infestation problem," as a statement of fact.
+Importantly, an opinion that may be viewed as a statement of fact by a reasonable person will be deemed a statement of fact.
+The courts may interpret, "I think that the restaurant has a rat infestation problem," as a statement of fact.

-Modified photos that scandalize persons or businesses are clear defamation violation and are quite popular on social media.
-It is common for modified photos or video to go 'viral'.
+Modified photos that have been altered to scandalize persons or businesses are a clear defamation violation and are quite popular on social media.
+It is common for modified photos or videos to go 'viral'.
 The less obvious and absurd the modification, the more likely it is that a court will find it defamatory.

-As a sharer or creator of content, always make sure that any information about a person or entity is truthful and would not be considered injurious to their reputation.
+As a sharer or creator of content, always make sure that any information about a person or entity is truthful, especially if it could be considered injurious to their reputation.

 Learn More about Defamation and Social Media